The Legend of Sword and Fairy 7: Plot

-Xiu Wu, a deity warrior tasked to hunt down the leader of a celestial fugitive group, infiltrates the Demon Realm but was discovered and attacked by Garuda soldiers.
-Fighting off waves after waves of pursuers, Xiu Wu concludes the mission is a failure and decides to retreat, but does not have enough spirit energy remaining to activate his magical Chunzi Sword and open a portal back to the Deity Realm.
-After managing to escape to the Yanbo Spring, a forbidden area to the demons, he was intercepted by the demon lord Chonglou, who critically wounds and knocks him off a cliff towards the magma below.
+Xiu Wu, a deity warrior tasked to hunt down the fugitive leader of the celestial rebel group Heavenly Demons, infiltrates the Demon Realm but was detected and attacked by Garuda soldiers.
+Fighting off waves after waves of pursuers, Xiu Wu concludes the mission is a failure and decides to retreat but does not have enough spirit energy remaining to activate his magical Chunzi Sword and open a portal back to the Deity Realm.
+After managing to escape to the Yanbo Spring, one of Shennong's Nine Springs and a forbidden area to the demon tribes, he was intercepted by the demon lord Chonglou, who critically wounds and knocks him off a cliff towards the magma below.
 However, Chonglou decides not to really kill Xiu Wu and uses the dropped Chunzi Sword to open a portal that allowed him to fall through to the Human Realm.